oiramNet/AI-IRC-Bot/README.md

      ```

 ## Installation
-Clone the package using the below command.
+Clone the package using the command below.
 It will copy all files into the __AI-IRC-Bot__ directory, which you can later rename.
 ```
 git clone https://github.com/oiramNet/AI-IRC-Bot
 ```

 ## Configuration
-__AI IRC Bot__ uses a plain-text file as its configuration file.
-The package includes an example configuration file (__AIbot.conf.sample__) which is set to connect to __IRCnet__.
+__AI IRC Bot__ uses a plain-text file for configuration.
+The package includes an example configuration file (__AIbot.conf.sample__), which is set to connect to __IRCnet__.
 You can copy and modify it to suit your preferences.

 ```
 cd AI-IRC-Bot
 cp AIbot.conf.sample SampleBot.conf
 ```
 > Some of the settings apply only to the specific __AI API__ or models.
-Make sure to check the sample configuration file for details.
+Be sure to check the sample configuration file for more details.

 ### Supported models
 __AI IRC Bot__ can use any of the below models.